mateuszniechwiej/Ms-1-LP/README.md

   * [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug and test the website , and to ensure colour contrast
     * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - as a part of chrome dev tool was used to improve the quality of the web page.
   * [Favicon](https://favicon.io/) - to creat favicon for this Website
+  * [material.io](material.io) - Facebook svg used in my wireframe comes from material.io

 # Testing